ordina-jworks/ordina-jworks.github.io/_posts/2020-11-20-chaos-engineering.md

 ## Manually VS Auto

 Using Chaos Engineering may be as simple as manually running 'kill -9' on a box inside of your staging environment to simulate failure of a service.
 Or, it can be as sophisticated as automatically designing and carrying out experiments in a production enviroment against a small but statistically significant fraction of live traffic.
 So when starting out, it is a good practice to manually make your experiments and check the results, but running experiments manually is labor-intensive and ultimately unsustainable.
 So try to automate experiments and run them continuously.

 ## Chaos Gamedays & benefits

 Chaos Gamedays are often known as days where a 'Master of Disaster' or a MoD, often in secret, will decide what kind of failure or disaster will happen on the system.
 He or She will generally start with something simple like the loss of capacity or the loss of connectivity.
 You may find, that until you can easily and clearly see the simple cases, doing harder or more complex failures is not a good way to build confidence or spend time.

 If you follow this porcess regularly, you will see a transformation in your team.
 Being first on-call for Chaos Gamedays builds composure under pressure when doing on-call for production outages.
 Not only will all developers gain confidence in their uderstanding of the systems and how they fail, but they also get used to the feeling of being under pressure.

 There will also be a dramatic change in your systems, since developers will experience failure as a part of their job and thus they will start designing for failure.
-They consider how to make every change and every system observable.
-They carefully choose resilience strategies because this is now something the team knows and talks about during the experiments.
+They consider how to make every change and every system observable and also carefully choose resilience strategies because this is now something the team knows and talks about during the experiments.

 ### Planned Failure